naimo84/node-red-alexa-home-skill-v3-web/docs/troubleshooting.rst

 Throttling?
 ################
-Yes.
+Yes, throttling.
 Due to the architecture of Alexa skills, there is an AWS Lambda function that supports this service/ any Amazon interactions.
 In order to limit potential costs and ensure a good service experience for users across Node-RED Smart Home Control, a rate limiter is in-place for:

 * Viewing state in the Alexa Application

 In day-to-day usage you are extremely unlikely to be throttled, however during testing you may trigger the rate limit against your account/ a specific device.

 .. note:: The current rate limit is 100 requests, per device, per hour.
 If you exceed the defined limit you will be unable to request state data on the specific device for one hour.
+Commands are currently unaffected by this limit.
 This is subject to change at any time, without warning.

 Still Stuck?